top of page

 1. What is the “EAA Reservoir” anyway?

 “EAA” stands for “Everglades Agricultural Area.”
-The EAA Reservoir will be located south of Lake Okeechobee and is designed to store excess Lake Okeechobee water so it can be purified in an adjacent stormwater treatment area (STA) and then sent south to nurture the Everglades and Florida Bay.
-The reservoir will also supply clean freshwater to millions in South Florida and help reduce harmful discharges of polluted Lake Okeechobee water to Florida’s east and west coasts.
+The EAA Reservoir will be located south of Lake Okeechobee and is designed to store excess Lake Okeechobee water so it can be cleaned in an adjacent stormwater treatment area (STA) and then sent south to nurture the Everglades and Florida Bay.
+The reservoir will also supply freshwater for the Biscayne Aquifer, which is the source of drinking water for millions in South Florida.
+The EAA Reservoir will also help to significantly reduce the harmful discharges of polluted Lake Okeechobee water to Florida’s east and west coasts.

 The EAA Reservoir has been called “the crown jewel of Everglades restoration,” as it is the single most important project to store, clean, and send water south from Lake Okeechobee into the Everglades, helping restore South Florida’s natural freshwater flow.